Loading...

 My past experiences in the job community where I was a life-skills coach gave me a grounding in how to deal with continuous challenge.
 However, my present community does not repeat the mistakes of my strict boarding school by embracing a static philosophy.
 Instead it upholds positive change, and we are all requested to shed our old snakeskins of erroneous habits just as quickly as we can.
 We obviously cannot effect meaningful change in the world if we do not start with ourselves, and this deliberate process of shedding our lower selves is what makes it tough as well as highly rewarding.

 In my past community experiences I was able to observe varying degrees of leadership, ranging from good to poor.
 I am personally suspicious of leadership until the leader or leaders earn my respect because so often leaders can pursue the goal of personal power.
 When I first began my studies of Divine Administration principles, I learned that there was a hierarchy of leadership consisting first of the co-founders, next the rest of the eldership, and then those who had mandated positions as assistants at various levels.
 Below that was the broad category of “students” although in a sense everyone here is a student.
 I was not sure what to make of it so I adopted a wait-and-see policy.
 In a fairly short time I came to realize that everyone who had leadership authority had fully earned it.
-I saw that our two well-loved founders, Gabriel of Urantia and Niánn Emerson Chase, as well as our dedicated Elders, were able to offer us the wisdom, balance, counsel, and understanding that comes with spiritual ascension.
+I saw that our two well-loved founders, Van of Urantia and Niánn Emerson Chase, as well as our dedicated Elders, were able to offer us the wisdom, balance, counsel, and understanding that comes with spiritual ascension.

 Over time, this impression has deepened.
 I see that this pyramid of leadership is very necessary for the well-being of everyone here and that without it we could not possibly have sustained our growth and vision.
 One balancing factor is that we are all are trained and encouraged to become leaders ourselves.